 \subsection{Data}

 We study a corpus of 16 novels by Stephen King included in the Chicago Corpus\footnote{\url{https://textual-optics-lab.uchicago.edu/us_novel_corpus}} and published between 1975 and 1999 (listed in Appendix \ref{sec:corpusContents}).
-We focus on novels by King because he is known to use multiple modes of focalization within a novel, often to create suspense \citep{clasen_why_2020}.
-King is moreover known as an extremely productive and versatile author, publishing across a long time period and across genres that are connected to differing registers and narrative strategies \citep{van_cranenburgh_stylometric_2021, hye2023stephen, ketzan_anxiety_2024}.
-We may therefore expect King's use of focalization to vary between texts.
+We focus on novels by King because he is known to use multiple modes of focalization within a novel, often to create suspense \cite{clasen_why_2020}.
+Moreover, King is known as an extraordinarily productive and versatile author, publishing over a long period and across genres connected to differing registers and narrative strategies \cite{van_cranenburgh_stylometric_2021, hye2023stephen, ketzan_anxiety_2024}.
+We may therefore expect King's use of focalization to vary across texts.
 In addition, studying the works of a single author allows us to determine whether focalization annotations can be used to identify structural outliers within a single author's oeuvre.

-To prepare data for training and evaluating models, we split each novel into paragraphs and only keep excerpts with at least 50 words.
-We choose paragraphs of this length because they are likely to contain text beyond dialogue and speaker tags and are long enough to display zero focalization, which would otherwise often read as multiple sections of internal focalization.
-For human annotation and validation, we then draw sixteen excerpts from each novel, creating a dataset of 256 paragraphs in total.
+To prepare data for training and evaluating models, we split each novel into paragraphs and retain only excerpts of at least 50 words.
+We choose this method of segmenting the novels because paragraphs are salient textual units with breaks selected by the author and are thus narratively meaningful.
+In addition, studying multiparagraph textual units may lead to sections with shifting focalization being falsely labeled as zero focalization.
+For human annotation and validation, we draw sixteen excerpts from each novel, creating a dataset of 256 paragraphs in total.
 We then sample 50 further excerpts from six novels\footnote{\textit{Salem's Lot}, \textit{The Stand}, \textit{The Dead Zone}, \textit{Firestarter}, \textit{Cujo}, and \textit{The Gunslinger}} to create a minimal training dataset of 300 paragraphs.
 When annotating entire novels, we remove all excerpts containing front and back matter from the dataset.
 The remaining number of paragraphs annotated from each novel is displayed in Table \ref{tab:bookLengths}.